echiner/GFTMasterBigDataUPV/exercise0_setup/README.md

 ## Infrastructure Setup

-In order to **launch** the required infrastructure you just have to go to the "docker-upv" folder and run the following command:
+In order to **launch** the required infrastructure you just have to go to the ```docker-upv``` folder and run the following command:

 ```
-docker-compose up -d
+docker compose up -d
 ```

 **IMPORTANT**: Our recommendation is that you start one by one as required.
 So, for example now start only with Apache NiFi and check that is is runnig (see URL below):

 ```
-docker-compose up nifi-upv -d
+docker compose up nifi-upv -d
 ```

 This is the summary of the components which will be launched throughout the course: